contaware/py-docs-notes/README.md

     print(nums[i])
 ```

-Looping through dictionaries (keys are placed in the loop variable by default):
+Loop through dictionaries (keys are placed in the loop variable by default):

 ```py
 for k in mydict: